awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 |  rate\(5 hours\)  |  Every 5 hours  |
 |  rate\(15 days\)  |  Every 15 days  |

-## Cron and Rate Expressions for Maintenance Windows<a name="reference-cron-and-rate-expressions-maintenance-window"></a>
+## Cron and rate expressions for maintenance windows<a name="reference-cron-and-rate-expressions-maintenance-window"></a>

 This section includes examples of cron and rate expressions for maintenance windows\.